drug-design/course/docs/chapters/ligand-based-approaches.md

 ### Introduction to Manual Design

-Manual design is based on deciding which molecule to consider next.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/introduction-to-manual-design-2e0e9485'><i class='fa fa-play' aria-hidden='true'></i></button>Manual design is based on deciding which molecule to consider next.
 Without computers, the medicinal chemist currently works like that.
 Trying to be consistent with the concepts of molecular design, his goal is to fully utilize the information obtained by molecules previously tested and integrate it in the structure of a new molecule to be synthesized.
 *[nce]: New Chemical Entity: a compound not previously described.